mixer/developers/src/reference/interactive/protocol/protocol.rst

 - ``connectedAt``, the unix milliseconds timestamp when the user connected.
 - ``disabled`` (settable), a boolean set to true if the user's input as been disabled.
 - ``groupID`` (settable), a string referencing the group the user belongs to.
+- ``anonymous``, a boolean set to true if the user is not signed in.

 .. code-block:: js